jeanctech/jeanctech/Readme.md

-# 👋 Hello World, My Name is JeanCarlos Jimenez
+## </> Hello World, 👋 My name is JeanCarlos Jimenez

-### 💻 - A Passionate Web Developer - Programmer from Colombia
+💻 - A Passionate Developer - Web Programmer from Colombia

-## 👨‍💻 **About Me**
+## 👨‍💻 **About me**

-#### *- I am mainly interested in projects with a great technological advance.
-Likewise, I am in the process of creating web projects, constantly learning to be able to handle technologies, web development and programming tools*

-#### *- I like to program what I want and think how the different projects created by me help solve a problem and at the same time create a technological development community that is communicative and effective for its members*
+I am mainly interested in creating projects with a great technological advance.
+Likewise, I am in the process of acquiring skills, constantly learning to be able to handle web development technologies and programming tools.
+I like to program what I want and think about how the different projects created by me help solve problems and at the same time create a development community with unique projects.

 ## 🌐 **Socials**